Numerical modeling of collisional dynamics of Sr in an optical dipole trap: Model of Collisional Dynamics

 \section{Model of Collisional Dynamics}

-The evolution of $N$ and $E$ is described by a system of differential equations.
+The evolution of atom number $N$ and total energy $E$ is described by a system of differential equations.
 Different terms in the equations represent physical processes such as elastic and inelastic collisions, and processes involving laser fields.